RohanDoshi2018/ZeroshotSemanticSegmentation/README.md

 The semantic model takes a [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html) model and reduces pre-trained 300-dimension word embeddings (trained on the Google News corpus of 3B words) via PCA to the joint embedding.
 These semantic-embeddings are taken as static "ground truths" in the joint-embedding embedding; during train, the visual model tries to map pixel-embeddings to the corresponding semantic-embeddings.

 Initially, we are working with the Semantic Boundaries Dataset, a supplemented version of PASCAL-VOC 2011 with ~6000 training and ~2000 validation images.
 PASCAL-VOC has 20 classes + background.
 We train the visual model on pixel-label pairs across a subset of 10 classes.
 And, we test with predictions across all 21 classes.
-We use nearest neighboring embedding (NNE) to predict semantic-embedding labels for each pixel-embedding in the joint-embedding space.
+We use nearest neighboring embedding (NNE) to predict labels for each pixel-embedding.

 #### What's Been Done